elenamanole1/flexi-grid/README.md

   }
 ],
 ```
-* id: `any` - is mandatory and will determin the id of a given column
+* id: `any` - is mandatory and will determine the id of a given column
-* title: `any` - optiona, will determin the column header
+* title: `any` - optional, will determine the column header
 * sort: `Boolean` - default `false`, if set to `true` will allow sorting on that column
 * filter: `Boolean` - default `false`, if set to `true` will allow filtering on that column